-The main reason to make your own homemade beard oils instead of buying the premade stuff has to be the price difference.
+The main reason to make your own homemade beard oils (and DIY beard balms) instead of buying the premade stuff has to be the price difference.

 You see, premade beard oil is expensive, and ridiculously over-priced if you factor in how cheap it is to make your own, even when using “premium” ingredients.

 Inspired by the comparison created by Shawn Burns from Tools of Men, I decided to take a look at Amazon’s selection of premade beard oils (both generic and premium kind)…